How to update your Will

 A codicil allows for minor alterations to be made to a Will.
 While there is no limit to the number of codicils that can be added to a Will, they still need to be witnessed and signed in the same manner as Wills.

 If you have more than one or two minor changes, it’s generally recommended that you write a new Will.

 A codicil is a document that allows you to make minor amends to a Will without needing to rewrite the original document.

-- Changing the value or recipient of a gift (including charities)
+- Changing the value or recipient of a gift, including leaving gifts to charities

 - Appointing a new executor, trustee or guardian